-Grants awarded to successful organisations will be divided as follows:
+Grants awarded to successful organizations include:

-- Micro-grant of up to EUR 3.000 in financial support
+- Micro-grant of up to EUR 3.000 in financial support per project

 - IT and Advisory Services to support the startup of the Digital Whistleblowing Initiative